 One small issue came about through not thinking carefully enough about the wiring layout.
 I experienced some hum on initial testing, which surprised me.
 After thinking and reading, I decided to modify the ground wiring layout, as shown in the images below.
 I rewired the ground wiring to include a true star ground.
 This would avoid the multiple earth returns of my initial layout, which caused the hum.

 Look at the image below, to the rear of the chassis near the inputs.
 I’ve added a thick buss bar, linking loudspeaker grounds, amplifier and power supply grounds.
-The new ground buss is connected to chassis-ground, where the line cord earth wire terminates.
-This arrangement is totally silent, no ground loops now.
+I connected the new ground buss to chassis-ground, where the line cord earth wire terminates.
+This arrangement is now totally silent.